bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 ## Improving Calibration Quality
 If you find that the calibration quality isn't high enough, try a longer calibration with a wider variety of viewpoints (decrease the step size, increase the bounds).
 The default calibration viewpoint parameters are meant to facilitate a quick calibration even on more inexpensive hardware, and as such uses a minimal amount of viewpoints.

+However, in calibration, less is more.
+It is better to collect fewer high quality viewpoints then many low quality ones.
+Play with the viewpoint sampling parameters to find what takes the most diverse high quality photos of the board.

+Also, [make you are checking if your board is legacy, and if you can allow default corner ordering](#check-if-you-have-a-legacy-charuco-board).

+If you are using a robot to collect your dataset, such as Spot, you can also try increasing the settle time prior to taking an image (see ```--settle_time```)

 ## Using the Registered Information with Spot ROS 2
 If you have the [Spot ROS 2 Driver](https://github.com/bdaiinstitute/spot_ros2) installed,